Pan Am: Post-war expansion and modernization

 American Overseas Airlines (AOA) was the first airline to begin regular landplane flights across the Atlantic on October 24, 1945.
 In January 1946, Pan Am scheduled seven DC-4s a week east from LaGuardia Airport, five to London (Hurn Airport) and two to Lisbon.
 The time to Hurn was 17 hours and 40 minutes, including stops, or 20 hours and 45 minutes to Lisbon.
-A Boeing 314 flying boat flew LaGuardia to Lisbon once every two weeks in 29 hours and 30 minutes; flying boat flights ended shortly thereafter.
+A Boeing 314 flying boat flew from LaGuardia to Lisbon once every two weeks in 29 hours and 30 minutes; flying boat flights ended shortly thereafter.

 TWA's transatlantic challenge—the impending introduction of its faster, pressurized Lockheed Constellations—resulted in Pan Am ordering its own Constellation fleet at apiece.
 Pan Am began transatlantic Constellation flights on January 14, 1946, beating TWA by three weeks.

 In January 1946, a flight from Miami to Buenos Aires took 71 hours and 15 minutes in a Pan Am DC-3, but the following summer, DC-4s flew Idlewild to Buenos Aires in 38 hours and 30 minutes.
 In January 1958, Pan Am's DC-7Bs flew New York to Buenos Aires in 25 hours and 20 minutes, while the National–Pan Am–Panagra DC-7B via Panama and Lima took 22 hours and 45 minutes.
 Convair 240s replaced DC-3s and other pre-war types on Pan Am's shorter flights in the Caribbean and South America.
 Pan Am also acquired a few Curtiss C-46s for a freight network that eventually extended to Buenos Aires.

 In January 1946, Pan Am had no transpacific flights beyond Hawaii, but they soon resumed with DC-4s.
 In January 1958, the California to Tokyo flight was a daily Stratocruiser that took 31 hours 45 minutes from San Francisco or 32 hours 15 minutes from Los Angeles.
 (A flight to Seattle and a connection to Northwest's DC-7C totaled 24 hours and 13 minutes from San Francisco, but Pan Am was not allowed to fly that route.)
 The Stratocruisers' double-deck fuselage with sleeping berths and a lower-deck lounge helped it compete with its rival.
 "Super Stratocruisers" with more fuel appeared on Pan Am's transatlantic routes in November 1954, making nonstop eastward and one-stop westward schedules more reliable.